 Be Curious

-Use LinkedIn and platforms like the Actuarial Careers job board to research companies and their cultures.
+Curiosity opens us to new ideas, ways of working and diverse perspectives.
+Use LinkedIn, professional institute websites and platforms like the Actuarial Careers job board to research companies and their cultures.
 Question if those companies demonstrate what is of most value to you, be that training and development opportunities, variety of work, cultural diversity, wellness support or work style.

-Monitor the careers pages of your preferred companies, set up job alerts on job boards and careers sites, and join talent communities for email notifications about new job postings as soon as they open.
+Identify and connect with key recruitment contacts in the companies that interest you the most.
+Monitor the careers pages of your preferred companies, set up job alerts, and join talent communities for email notifications about new job postings as soon as they open.

 Build Your Network of trusted individuals

-I use LinkedIn to connect with actuarial professionals at various points in their career, and not just those who are actively seeking new opportunities.
-I build working relationships and help provide insights for my connections’ future careers.
+I use LinkedIn to connect with actuarial professionals at many stages of their career, and not just with those who are actively seeking new opportunities.
+Industry specific recruiters can give valuable insight to upcoming opportunities and will take time to build working relationships and provide insights for their connections’ future careers.

 Reach out to other actuaries working at companies of interest